naderfekry00/alx-pre_course/0x01-git/README.md

- this is my first time making a repo and a readme.md
+this is my first time making a repo and a readme.md this the update.